Valorant Aim: The Bayesian Way

 png

-This absolute differences translate to this relative difference (%):
+These absolute differences translate to the following relative difference (%):

 png

-Going to the long distance implied a loss of 13% in accuracy, and this difference is notably negative.
+At long distance, accuracy decreases by 13% on average, and this difference is clearly negative.
 The 95% HDI ranges between 6.6% and 19%.
-As done before, we can query our model and check how much area we have below zero:
+As done before, we can query our model and check how much probability mass lies below zero:

 The area below zero is 99.975%

-The model believes that the effect on distance is negative.
+The model strongly suggests that the effect of distance is negative.

-Of course knowing the decrease in accuracy is important, what does this decrease and the uncertainty of this parementer translate to the number of downed bots?
+But knowing the decrease in accuracy is one thing—what does this decrease, and its uncertainty, mean for the number of downed bots?

 png

-Even though the effect of the distance is mostly negative, the difference in downed bots is not: the 95% HDI is between -11 and 4.
+Even though the effect of distance is mostly negative, the difference in downed bots is not so straightforward: the 95% HDI is between -11 and 4.

-This might surprise the reader, but hopefully the following exercise clarifies that due to the randomness in the process, not always the higher precission will win a round.
+This may surprise the reader, but the following exercise clarifies that due to randomness in the process, higher precision does not always guarantee more downed bots.

-Let's run a simulation where we have player 1, with p=0.8 and player 2 with p=0.7.
-Player 1 does have a better accuracy than player 2.
-Holding the accuracy constant, if they play 1000 rounds will player 1 always down more bots than player 2?
+Let’s run a simulation where Player 1 has p=0.8 and Player 2 has p=0.7.
+Player 1 is more accurate, but if they play 1000 rounds, will Player 1 always down more bots than Player 2?

-I encourage the reader to think a little bit before looking at the following numbers.
+I encourage the reader to think before looking at the results.

 The 95% HDI of the difference is [-4, 9] and the mean is 3.0 bots.

 Aha!
-Player 1 is not always the winner, even though it has +10 p.p. in accuracy than player 2.
-Hopefully this sheds some light onto the previous obtained results.
+Player 1 is not always the winner, even with +10 p.p. accuracy.
+Hopefully this sheds light on the results obtained earlier.

 Weapons: Vandal vs Phantom

-Last, but not least, we come back to the comparison between the Phantom and the Vandal.
+Last but not least, let’s compare the Phantom and the Vandal.

-In terms of shooting down bots, we can take a look at the relative differences:
+In terms of downing bots, here are the relative differences:

 png

-Overall, we can see that the accuracy with the vandal is 31% than with the phantom.
-All of the mass is above 0%, the 95% HDI is between 19% and 44%.
+Overall, we see that accuracy with the Vandal is 31% higher than with the Phantom.
+All of the probability mass is above 0%, and the 95% HDI is between 19% and 44%.

-This difference in accuracy translates to the following number of downed bots:
+This difference in accuracy translates to the following difference in downed bots:

 png

-We should expect to down 5.2 more bots on average with the Vandal.
+On average, we should expect to down 5.2 more bots with the Vandal.

-The probability of downing less bots with the Vandal than the Phantom is: 6.4%
+The probability of downing fewer bots with the Vandal than with the Phantom is: 6.4%

-We finish the analysis by showing the distribution of downed bots of the Phantom and the Vandal at close and long distance:
+We finish the analysis by showing the distribution of downed bots with the Phantom and the Vandal at both close and long distances:

 png